Self-Avoidance and Inner Escape

 Understand why you avoid your inner world and how it intensifies suffering.

-You can look
+You can look without approaching.

-is allowed.
+Distance is allowed.

-does not obligate
+Observation does not obligate movement.

-This protects
+This protects agency and reduces overwhelm.

-Let the view
+Let the view remain at a distance.

-Curiosity can exist
+Curiosity can exist without commitment.

 Allow observation safely with DojoWell.